 The evolution of the Oriental according to the age

-It is around 8-12 weeks that the Oriental Shorthair kitten leaves its mother and siblings to join its adoptive family.
-Then comes the education phase, during which the animal must learn to live in a community with its new owners, as well as cleanliness.
-It is important to show him as many things as possible and species such as dogs, and rabbits during these first weeks.
+Around 8-12 weeks, the Oriental Shorthair kitten leaves his mother and siblings to join its adoptive family.
+Then comes the education phase, during which the animal must learn to live in a community with its new owners and cleanliness.
+It is essential to show him as many things as possible and species, such as dogs and rabbits, during these first weeks.

-With a life expectancy of between 10 and 13 years, the Oriental is considered senior at around 8 years old, the age at which he must notably receive a diet adapted to his age.
+With a life expectancy of between 10 and 13 years, the Oriental is considered senior at around 8 years old, at which he must notably receive a diet adapted to his age.

 Size of the Oriental Shorthair

-With its slender and graceful silhouette, the Oriental is one of the large cats.
-It measures around 18 inches, for a weight between 7 and 11 pounds, males and females combined.
+With his slender and graceful silhouette, the Oriental is one of the large cats.
+He measures around 18 inches, for a weight between 7 and 11 pounds, males and females combined.

 Oriental Shorthair Kitten Behavior

 Although he has a strong character, sometimes leading him to be stubborn, the Oriental is a cheerful and sociable cat.
-Very alert, he has the attributes of a hunter and likes to play with his masters.
+He is very alert and has the attributes of a hunter and likes to play with his masters.

-Always looking for signs of affection, the Oriental shows great attachment to its owner.
-He can go so far as to show an almost limitless devotion to him, as long as he feels loved in return.
-This character trait causes him to also be possessive, and he does not appreciate sharing his master's attention with another animal.
+Always looking for signs of affection, the Oriental shows excellent attachment to its owner.
+He can go so far as to offer an almost limitless devotion to him as long as he feels loved.
+Unfortunately, this character trait causes him to also be possessive, and he does not appreciate sharing his master's attention with another animal.

-The Oriental is a very clever cat, but also very talkative, capable of producing a wide range of vocalizations.
+The Oriental is a very clever cat but also very talkative, capable of producing various vocalizations.

 Suitable Diet for the Oriental Shorthair Kitten

-As with any other breed, the Oriental cat's diet determines its health.
-If household preparations are distributed, the mixture must be rich in meat, but also contain a share of vegetables and starchy foods.
+As with any other breed, the Oriental cat's diet determines his health.
+If household preparations are distributed, the mixture must be rich in meat and contain a share of vegetables and starchy foods.
 If you want to feed your Oriental cat this way, talk to your veterinarian: he will give you sound advice.

-In the case of industrial croquettes or pâtés, the range and daily rations must be adapted to the age, activity, physiology, and state of health of the animal, to ensure nutritional intake. adequate while reducing the risk of being overweight.
+In the case of industrial croquettes or pâtés, the range and daily rations must be adapted to the animal's age, activity, physiology, and state of health to ensure nutritional intake.
+Adequate while reducing the risk of being overweight.

 Oriental Shorthair Health

-Although sensitive to the cold due to its very short hair, the Oriental Shorthair is a cat that is generally in good health.
+Although sensitive to the cold due to his very short hair, the Oriental Shorthair is a cat that is generally in good health.
 However, some breed-specific conditions are recognized as progressive retinal atrophy.
-It is a hereditary eye disease that induces a progressive loss of vision at night, then during the day, which can go as far as total blindness.
+It is a hereditary eye disease that induces a progressive loss of vision at night, then during the day, which can go beyond total blindness.
 It can be detected quickly with a DNA test.

-Finally, renal amyloidosis is also a hereditary disease that can affect the Oriental.
+Finally, renal amyloidosis is also a hereditary disease affecting the Oriental.
 It results from the deposition of the substance amyloid in the kidneys and liver.
 Accumulation of amyloidosis can lead to tissue sclerosis.
-A progressive and often irreversible kidney infection results and there is no possibility of screening for the disease at present.
+A progressive and often irreversible kidney infection results and there is no possibility of screening for the disease.

 The Oriental Shorthair Kitten requires very little maintenance other than occasional brushing.
-Regular cleaning of his nose with a cleaning product for cats also protects him from an obstruction of the nostrils.
+Regular cleaning his nose with a cleaning product for cats also protects him from obstructing the nostrils.

 Reproduction of the Oriental Shorthair

 One of the particularities of Oriental-type cats is the precocity of sexual maturity in the female.
-Puberty usually occurs around 9 months but can appear as early as 4 months.
+Puberty usually occurs around nine months but can appear as early as four months.
 The heat, which lasts from 4 to 10 days, is then frequent.
 Despite this precocity, it is better to avoid breeding cats that are too young (less than 12 months).